-The cost of living in most African countries is much less expensive than the average developed nation.
+The cost of living in most African countries is much less expensive than in the average developed nation.
 This means that it will cost much less to establish and maintain most businesses on the continent.
 It is fairly easy and inexpensive to lease or own property in many African nations.
 Salary and wages are also much less than in most developed regions of the world.
 This means that financing your entrepreneurship dream on the continent can easily become a reality, which is another reason Africa is an paradise for entrepreneurs.

 Burgeoning Middle Class

 Africa’s middle class is growing at a fast rate.
-On the other hand the middle class in most developing countries is experiencing slow growth or disappearing altogether.
+On the other hand, the middle class in most developing countries is experiencing slow growth or disappearing altogether.
 Africa’s middle class represents the rise in professionals and entrepreneurs that are taking the continent by storm.
-A number of African college graduates who left their home in search of a better life are migrating back home.
-Many others send money to their loved ones in an effort to help restore the economy of their home lands.
+A number of African college graduates who left their homes in search of a better life are migrating back home.
+Many others send money to their loved ones in an effort to help restore the economy of their homelands.

-As this trend continues, more businesses now enjoy the ability to cater to more discerning customers on the motherland.
-Middle class and affluent Africans desire luxury goods and high quality services.
+As this trend continues, more businesses now enjoy the ability to cater to more discerning customers in the motherland.
+Middle-class and affluent Africans desire luxury goods and high-quality services.
 This dynamic has created a growing demand for new businesses, especially those that are designed to serve westernized tastes.
 So now is the time to establish or relocate your start-up or franchise to the continent.
 Doing so can help you can gain more exposure and realize greater capital potential.